Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 |Number of dependents||Single, married filing jointly or head of household||Married, filing separately|

 The second part tells you the percentage of eligible expenses you’ll get a credit for based on your adjusted gross income.
-You can find your percentage in the chart below:
+Find your percentage in the following chart:

 |Adjusted gross income||Credit percentage|